These are the professionals, services, and products that I engage as I work on my books.

 The thing about Social Media is that it can be a time sink.
 Don't spend all day 'developing' your social media brand instead of writing your next book.
 Just be human, not a used car salesman.

-IFTTT – I use their social media recipes to automate posting my WordPress and YouTube updates to my social media profiles.
+IFTTT – I use their social media recipes to automate posting my WordPress and YouTube updates to my social media profiles so I don't have to remember to go back after a scheduled post has published.

 Litsy iOS Android (user RJTheodore) – Honestly not sure if this platform will last, due to their content restrictions, but it seems like a good place to have a presence (and to reserve your pen name as soon as possible).